VasckMe/Mental-Health-ChatBot/README.md

 - [x] [001] Write in README commit rules
 - [x] [002] Write in README branch rules
 - [x] [002a] Add in README: Installation, project information, technologies, ...
-- [x] [003] Add dataset, add dependencies for frameworks, addarchitecture folders and files
+- [x] [003] Add dataset, add dependencies for frameworks, add architecture folders and files
 - [x] [004] Implement function to read json dataset with given dataset name
 - [x] [005] Add logic with to divide dataset text into words, classes and documents
 - [x] [006] Write logic for saving words and classes into binary files in folder ‘saved_data’